jtrfs/mockup-to-article/README.md

 :point_right: Note: You can recreate the mockup without using a single \<br\> tag!
 You don't need to worry about line breaks.
 The text should naturally wrap depending on how wide the window is.

-When you've finished building the article, open up reflections.txt.
+When you've finished building the article, open up `reflections.txt`.
 You've learned a lot about web development so far.
 I want you to take a moment to write down your thoughts about web development in `reflections.txt`.
 Answer the following questions:

 > _What new skills have you learned?_\
 > _What has been easy?_\